Stablecoins Were Built to Bypass Banks. Now They’re Becoming Banks.

 For a while, stablecoins lived up to the hype.
 Transfers cleared in seconds instead of days (McKinsey, 2025).
 Programmable features allowed for escrow, automated payments, and yield-bearing accounts (OECD, 2024).
 In countries like Argentina or Venezuela, where local currencies lost value by the day, stablecoins became lifelines.
 Chainalysis (2024) tracked billions flowing into dollar-pegged tokens as citizens tried to escape inflation.
 They seemed to offer freedom: borderless, anonymous, and efficient.

-This is the story most people still tell-that stablecoins are outsiders reshaping money.
+This is the story most people still tell, that stablecoins are outsiders reshaping money.
 But the real story unfolding today is different.
 Stablecoins are not breaking the banking system.
 They are being absorbed into it.

 A Transformation Underway